 It's not just the housing market that's heating up nationwide -- the broader U.S. economy is, too.

-According to the National Association of Homebuilders (NAHB), 273 U.S. metropolitan areas are showing "measurable and sustained growth" this April, up from fewer than one hundred last fall, and more than nine times the count of just 18 months ago.
+According to the National Association of Homebuilders (NAHB), 268 U.S. metropolitan areas are showing "measurable and sustained growth" this month, which is more than double the count from last fall.

 For real estate investors in search of opportunity, the Improving Market Index highlights cities in which investments may be well-timed.

 The Improving Market Index (IMI) is a monthly publication meant to be more than just a housing market indicator, a la the Case-Shiller Index or the New Home Sales report.